isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 description: ""
 ---
 <p>New Year's Eve: a time for glitz and glamour, from spectacular fireworks
-to to shiny confetti, fizzy champagne, and glittery outfits.
+to shiny confetti, fizzy champagne, and glittery outfits.
 Not to mention: bubbly pop music and dancing late into the night!
 You may have seen disco balls suspended above revellers at New Year's Eve parties, but have you considered the disco ball as a technological device?</p>